 Why Does My Dog Lick His Paws?

 Ever wondered why your dog licks his paws?
-Pawp asks a vet what cause excessive paw licking, potential treatments, and ultimately how to prevent it.
+Learn what causes excessive paw licking, the various treatments available, and how to prevent it in the future.

 Brittany Leitner